 Beginning a research project?
 CREDO Reference is a great place to start.
 You can search or browse over 10,000 topic pages containing overview articles, definitions, images, and reference articles.
-Credo topic pages also link out to other library resources such as the online catalog and EBSCO databases.
+Credo topic pages also link out to other library resources such as the NOBLE catalog and EBSCO databases.

 When you enter a keyword search in Credo, you will explore topic pages as well as articles from 600 reference books.
 Topic pages appear at the top of your results.
 In the left menu, you can narrow your results by subject, type of entry and other criteria.
-Following a link to one of Jenks Library’s databases or the online catalog will carry your search term over to the new resource.
+Following a link to one of Jenks Library’s databases or the NOBLE catalog will carry your search term over to the new resource.

 Credo's Concept Map is an interactive tool that will help explore relationships between ideas as you expand or narrow your research topic.